FarrelArrahman/lumen-microservice/readme.md

 **Doker** to start the application with `Nginx 1.15.12-alpine`, `PHP 7.3.5-fpm-alpine3.9`, `MySQL 5.7` and `Redis 5.0.4-alpine3.9`;

-**JWT** for the authentication of routes usable with the implemented service;

-**Services** implemented to facilitate work:

-    -Api helpers function
-    -Rest Response method to manage error/success/exceptions responses -Auth for manage user and jwt token
+**Kosmos X**

+    -Framework: require all package and implement RepositoryPattern service and more
+    -Support: services for manipulate data with Transformer, Api discovery, and more;
+    -Response: create rest response more efficently;
-    -Cache implements methods to manage File and Redis cache with serialization
+    -Cache: services for manage File and Redis cache;

-**Repository pattern** implemented to manage the models in an abstract way and to allow the scalability of the business logic (used to guarantee also the code cleaning)

-**Transformer** classes to manipulate data and better manage the recovery of related information (are transformed through functions implemented in ApiService)
+    -Auth: implement JWT auth;
+    -Helpers: function to help developer;

-**Artisan commands** to create Repository, ApiController, Provider and Transoformers (Other commands to create example file view documentation)
+    *Artisan commands to create Repository, ApiController, Provider and Transoformers

 ### Changelog

+  ##### v3.0.0 beta
+    -Refactorin and clean code

   ##### v2.0.7 beta
     -Fix docker file